jedateach/silverstripe-boilerplate/README.md

-# SilverStripe Framework App Boilerplate
+# SilverStripe Framework Boilerplate

-As of SilverStripe 3.0 developers can now build web applications on the SilverStripe Framework without using the CMS module and all the bloat which comes with using that.

-The framework contains all the functionality you know and love with SilverStripe as well as a basic administration interface allowing even basic web applications an interface for managing DataObjects and the like.
+This project contains boilerplate code for a SilverStripe installation.
+Each git branch contains a different boilerplate template to start from.

 ## Requirements